General Mills Tone of Voice — Nourishing & Trusted

 What makes General Mills's brand voice unique?

 General Mills stands out through their nourishing, trusted, quality communication style.
-Their central brand tension — "Processed vs. Wholesome" — shapes every message they craft in the Food & Beverage sector.
+Their central brand tension, "Processed vs. Wholesome", shapes how they communicate across the Food & Beverage sector.

 What language style does General Mills use?

-General Mills uses wholesome language with figurative messaging.
-Their sentences are typically statement in structure, using the present tense.
+General Mills uses wholesome language, with figurative messaging, in statement-style sentences, using the present tense.